 As with any surgical intervention, there are some risks in varicocele surgery.
 Varicocele surgery is not a major surgery with serious risks.
 Infection in the testis, injury to the artery, damage to the lymphatic vessels and bleeding are rarely seen.
 Especially with the microsurgical method, these risks are minimal (<1%).

 There is no serious pain after varicocele operations, which are applied with the help of a microscope through a small incision.
 With the need for painkillers for a few days, the process is over.

 A man with varicocele should have microscopic varicocelectomy because;

 Microscopic varicocelectomy surgery costs vary according to the surgeon's interest and experience, hospital comfort and technical facilities.
-For more information Whatsapp: +90 532 485 0016 (Ranges from 1500 to 2500 USD).
+For more information Whatsapp: +90 532 485 0016 (Ranges from 1500 to 3500 USD in Turkey).

 Varicocele surgery with the microsurgical method takes about 30 minutes.

 Patients with varicocele surgery can usually be discharged within 12-24 hours.

 After a few hours of varicocele surgery, patients can walk and carry out normal household chores.
 They can also do their work outside within 2-3 days and return to business life in an average of 5 days.
 It is recommended to wait up to 1 month for jobs with serious physical strength and in case of intense exercise.

 Patients who have varicocele surgery can return to their normal sexual activities within 2-3 weeks.